aryaanlambe/Taxido/README.md

 * Paypal Payouts dont work & so have been commented out in code.
 * Driver & Customer Login Screens:  App Crashes if no email and password are filled in and the user just clicks on "REGISTRATION".
 * If logged in as Customer:  Double tapping "CALL DRIVER" will crash the app.
-* "I'm a Customer" & "I'm a Passenger" screens: Pressing back on test device closed the entire app instead of returning to previous screen.

 Made using Android Studio, Firebase, Google Maps API,Google Places APi & PayPal API